hmrc/pillar2-external-test-stub/README.md

 1. Ensure MongoDB is running and accessible
 2. Ensure the UKTR service is running on port 10055
+3. Make sure the application is started with the test router: `sbt 'run -Dplay.http.router=testOnlyDoNotUseInAppConf.Routes'`
-3. Check that all prerequisites are installed (`jq`, etc.)
+4. Check that all prerequisites are installed (Bruno CLI, etc.)
-4. Verify that the PLR IDs used in the tests are not already in use in your MongoDB instance
+5. Verify that the PLR IDs used in the tests are not already in use in your MongoDB instance
+6. Check the application logs in `logs/pillar2-external-test-stub.log` for detailed error information

 ## Reference Data